 North America data: GfK has recalibrated its US smartphone forecast model, particularly for non-captured segments of the market (including smaller mobile phone carriers, MVNO’s and proprietary channels such as manufacturer-owned stores).
 GfK previously assumed that the mix of non-captured smartphone sales would decline as the major mobile phone carriers gained share.
 However, analyzing wholesale connections reported by all carriers, GfK concluded that the non-captured segment mix, in fact, continued to increase.
 Going forward, GfK will size the US market by analyzing carrier reported metrics such as net additions, churn rates and device upgrades.

-*Countries included in Developed/Emerging Asia in this release:
+*Markets included in Developed/Emerging Asia in this release:

 Developed Asia: Australia, Hong Kong, Japan, New Zealand, Singapore, South Korea, Taiwan